MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-10-version-1809/new-features-introduced-in-iis-10-1809.md

 ## New compression API

 The static and dynamic compression modules in IIS provide support for pluggable compression scheme providers.
 As part of IIS 10.0 version 1809, we've introduced a [new compression API](https://msdn.microsoft.com/library/mt846747(v=vs.90).aspx) that compression schemes can optionally implement to better support compressing of streaming data.
-The new [IIS Compression module](https://docs.microsoft.com/en-us/iis/extensions/iis-compression/iis-compression-overview) that adds a new gzip compression scheme (with better for streaming data) and a brotli compression scheme make use of this API.
+The new [IIS Compression module](https://docs.microsoft.com/en-us/iis/extensions/iis-compression/iis-compression-overview) that adds a new gzip compression scheme (with better for streaming data) and a Brotli compression scheme both make use of this API.

 ## UI for HTTPS Strict Transport Security